-- 4.3 The College will ensure the student's wishes or feelings are taken into account when determining what action to take and what services to provide to protect them. - 4.4 The College recognises that there are times when the wishes of the individual may be overruled if there is a significant risk of harm to a child or adult. - 4.5 The College will ensure that all staff, governors and trustees, as part of staff development (including staff working for contracted out services) receive appropriate training to ensure that they are able to recognise the signs and symptoms of abuse, including online safety, which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
+- 4.3 The College will ensure the student's wishes or feelings are considered when determining what action to take and what services to provide to protect them. - 4.4 The College recognises that there are times when the wishes of the individual may be overruled if there is a significant risk of harm to a child or adult. - 4.5 The College will ensure that all staff, governors and trustees, as part of staff development (including staff working for contracted out services) receive appropriate training to ensure that they are able to recognise the signs and symptoms of abuse, including online safety, which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
 In addition, all staff will be made fully aware of the procedures for reporting and recording their concerns.
-The College will deliver training on radicalisation and the action that must be taken if there is a concern that a member of the College community may be drawn into terrorism. - 4.6 The staff of the college will work towards ensuring the curriculum offers information and support for issues of safeguarding. - 4.7 The College will monitor and review annually the Safeguarding Policy and Procedures as part of its equality initiatives. - 4.8 The College will ensure that all recruitment checks, as outlined in Keeping children safe in education (September 2023) are carried out. - 4.9 The College will liaise with schools regarding pre 16-year-old students - 4.10 The College will be represented at Local Authority Safeguarding Board/s and/or multi-agency panels, and contribute to review of local/national priorities and/or initiatives. - 4.11 The College will recommend and disseminate its "Code of Conduct" for staff working with young people and vulnerable adults for all staff as outlined in guidance published by Government Offices for the English region.
+The College will deliver training on radicalisation and the action that must be taken if there is a concern that a member of the College community may be drawn into terrorism. - 4.6 The staff of the college will work towards ensuring the curriculum offers information and support for issues of safeguarding & Prevent. - 4.7 The College will monitor and review annually the Safeguarding Policy and Procedures as part of its equality initiatives. - 4.8 The College will ensure that all recruitment checks, as outlined in Keeping children safe in education (September 2024) are carried out. - 4.9 The College will be represented at Local Authority Safeguarding Board/s and/or multi-agency panels and contribute to review of local/national priorities and/or initiatives. - 4.10 The College will recommend and disseminate its "Code of Conduct" for staff working with young people and vulnerable adults for all staff as outlined in guidance published by Government Offices for the English region.